Why Investors Say No To Your Startup?

 Some Venture Capitalists (VC’s) may smirk and tell you that the difference between a VC and PE (Private Equity) investor is that PE’s think how much they could lose, and VC’s think of how much can they win.

 Trust me, No One Likes to Lose – especially money.
+The amount an investor is willing to lose will depend upon her investment goals and entire portfolio allocation.

 Venture Capital investing is the riskiest investment asset class.
 There are many articles and research comparing venture performance versus a composite index like the S&P 500 or NASDAQ.